pabloramoss/clx2/README.md

 - Usage of **`aria-label`** attributes: By providing appropriate **`aria-label`** values, the app becomes more accessible for screen readers and assistive technologies.
 - Utilization of buttons for enhanced keyboard navigation: The app can be fully operated without a mouse by utilizing the **`focus`** feature on buttons.

+### **Unit Testing**

+To ensure code quality and maintainable components, unit testing was implemented using **Vitest** and **React Testing Library**.
+This approach helps identify and prevent potential issues and regressions during the development process.

 ### **TypeScript**

 The application is built using **TypeScript**.
 TypeScript brings several advantages to the development process, including: static typing, autocompletion, documentation, etc.